michael-collins/DART204/test.md

 ![](/assets/04_05_timing02_anim.gif)

 That’s a big improvement!
 Just by adjusting how our frames are spaced, while keeping the exact same timing, we get a very different movement.
 This fluid motion doesn’t happen by chance, because this example also follows another very important animation principle called **ease in and ease out**, which we’ll see in more detail in the next section.

-**2. Ease in and Ease out**

-On the last section we saw that by adjusting the spacing of an animation we can create different types of movement, making the animation more interesting and realistic.
-A very simple way of adding interest to your animation is called **ease in and ease out**.
-This animation principle is based on the idea that everything that moves, be a character or an object, will have acceleration and deceleration.
-A moving object cannot come to a full stop instantly or go from completely still to really fast in a second.
-Here is the example we saw on the last section: